• Stone Center

 Your home isn’t the only thing that matters — your yard and surrounding hardscapes play a big role in curb appeal, too.
 Smart landscaping with stone can complete the look.

-• Make your patio stand out: If your backyard patio feels like an afterthought, natural stone can change everything.
-Whether you're using full flagstones or combining decorative aggregates with larger pavers, the results are beautiful and practical.
-(Bonus tip: Use our patio paver calculator to estimate your needs before starting!)
+• Make your patio stand out: Whether you're using full flagstones or combining decorative aggregates with larger pavers, natural stone makes patios beautiful and practical.
+(Bonus tip: Use our patio paver calculator to estimate your needs!)

-• Refresh your walkways and driveways: Laying stone pavers for walkways and driveways adds texture and form to landscaping.
-Severe weather and heavy traffic leave a marginal impact on natural stone, which is long-lasting and less prone to fissures and cracks.
+• Refresh your walkways and driveways: Laying stone pavers adds texture and form to landscaping.
+Natural stone handles severe weather and heavy traffic with minimal wear, and it's far less prone to cracking than concrete.

-• Use decorative aggregates: Decorative aggregates add a unique and polished touch to gardens and exterior entertainment areas.
-They are well suited to rockeries, alpine gardens, and gravel gardens, especially if you want to create a low-maintenance and water-wise garden.
+• Use decorative aggregates: Decorative aggregates add a polished touch to gardens and entertainment areas — ideal for rockeries, alpine gardens, and low-maintenance gravel gardens.

-• Build a natural stone retaining wall: A well-built natural stone retaining wall isn’t just practical — it’s gorgeous!
-Use one to terrace a slope, frame a garden, or add dimension to a flat yard.
-As a bonus, it boosts drainage and soil retention while looking like part of your architecture.
+• Build a natural stone retaining wall: A well-built natural stone retaining wall terraces slopes, frames gardens, and improves drainage, all while looking like a natural part of your architecture.

 The Cost and ROI of Adding Stone to Your Home